Fun Facts about Florida’s Paradise Coast

 Because of its vast areas of undeveloped preserve lands, Collier County is the primary habitat for the severely endangered Florida panther(Florida’s state animal), which roams through the Florida Panther National Wildlife Refuge, Big Cypress National Preserve, Everglades National Park, the Fakahatchee Strand Preserve State Park, Ten Thousand Islands National Wildlife Refuge and Collier-Seminole State Park.
 Sightings by the public are rare but occur occasionally along public roads and trails within the various parks.
 There are between 100-160 of the cats remaining in the wild.
 The annual Florida Panther Festival takes place in November in Naples.
 Since panthers are so very rare and endangered, there are no live panthers on display, but there are interactive hikes with rangers showing how they track the cats with radio collars, how they capture and release cats for health checks, video of actual ranger visits for health checks on panther kittens, along with games, live music and information from area conservation associations.

-The town of Immokalee, which means “my home” in Seminole, started out as a ranching town in the 1800’s, but has blossomed into the center of the region’s agricultural industry.
+The town of Immokalee, which means “my home” in the Seminole language, started out as a ranching town in the 1800’s, but has blossomed into the center of the region’s agricultural industry.
 The farms of Immokalee produce a significant portion of the nation’s fresh produce, including tomatoes, cucumbers, bell peppers, potatoes, citrus and more.
 Immokalee is also home to the Seminole Casino Immokalee, which recently underwent extensive renovation, providing Las Vegas style gaming 24/7.